-St. Vincent’s College at Sacred Heart University has multiple on-site laboratory facilities.
-Students practice procedures and reinforce training in these low-risk settings, which bridges the theory with clinical practicum components of the academic programs.
+St. Vincent’s College has multiple on-site laboratory facilities.
+Students practice procedures to reinforce skills in these safe settings, bridging the theory and clinical components of their education.

 Our Radiography Skills Laboratory is available to students for demonstrations and practice of clinical skills.

 Two Anatomy and Physiology labs, along with a Microbiology lab, allow students to perform analytical procedures in a controlled environment.

 The Clinical Nursing Simulation Laboratory offers patient simulators in an environment that closely resembles hospital, home and outpatient settings.
 It is utilized by nursing students throughout the program.
 The goal of a clinical simulation is to enhance the nursing student’s clinical reasoning, cognitive, psychomotor, and affective skills in a safe learning environment.
 Clinical expectations and recording of simulation are standard.
 The clinical simulation hours are integrated within the required clinical hours for each nursing course.
 A Simulation Facilitator and/or Clinical Instructor need to be present when the Clinical Nursing Simulation Laboratory is in use.